medyan-dev/SmallZarrGroups.jl/README.md

 ## Goals

 1. `ZGroup` represents a tree with arrays as leaves.
-1. `ZGroup` leaf arrays are uncompressed but store metadata about how they should be losslessly compressed when saved to disk.
+1. `ZGroup` leaf arrays are uncompressed but store metadata about how they should be compressed when saved to disk.
 1. `ZGroup` can have JSON3 serializable attributes attached to any node or leaf.
 1. Data can be quickly accessed and modified in `ZGroup`.
 1. No file open close semantics.
 Use the Julia garbage collector to clean memory up.